SDITools/adobeanalyticsr/README.md

       * `AW_COMPANY_ID` - Using the function 'get_me()' you can see all the companies you have access to.
       * `AW_REPORTSUITE_ID` - Using the function "aw_get_reportsuites(company_id = '')" you can see all the report suite ids you can use within the chosen company.

 After defining these 4 variables in the .Renviron file, restart your session.
-After reloading the adobeanalyticsr library, you should be able to run your first query using 'aw_get_metrics()'
+Because you have restarted your r session you will need to reload the adobeanalyticsr library, at this point you should be able to run your first query using 'aw_get_metrics()'